8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 Even though blend is a bit high compared to 33 percent and growth is a bit low compared to 33 percent, this seems acceptable.
 To validate the spreadsheet, I ran some backtests with Portfolio Visualizer, comparing the as-is Mark 1 portfolio and The Golden Butterfly (adding 6 percent cash and reducing the short-term treasuries by 6 percent—both are short-term assets, according to The Universal Portfolio).

-According to the backtests, performance was roughly the same, as expected, given it was mostly equities.
-However, Mark 1 did perform a little better during the 2021 runup before normalizing in 2022.
+According to the backtests, performance was roughly the same, as expected, given it was primarily equities.
+However, Mark 1 did perform better during the 2021 runup before normalizing in 2022.
 The exposures were also roughly the same, as expected, given the numbers in the spreadsheet were very close as well.
-I set a benchmark using a total stock market fund and found the total stock market performed better than all three during the 2021 runup before normalizing in 2022.

 The conclusion for The Golden Butterfly was that I could:

 1. achieve the primary goals,
 2. possibly increase the withdrawal rate,
-3. reduce the number of funds,
+3. reduce the number of funds (while making the S&P 500 a core part of the growth assets),
 4. reduce the allocation to growth assets to 40 percent instead of 50,
 5. increase the allocation to short-term assets, and
 6. reduce expenses.

 A 6-degree win.
 The 6-degree win turned into 6 milestone fund allocations.
-I'll try and put off selling anything for as long as possible.
+I'll put off selling anything for as long as possible.
 In part because they're all equity funds in what I'll call the Mark 1.1 portfolio, so there shouldn't be drastic performance changes.
 Further, I'm trying to avoid selling things in general.
-Finally, I really don't want to sell anything that's down.
+Finally, I don't want to sell anything that's down.

 I used the spreadsheet to step my way toward being between the low and high guardrails for the 3 funds.